MrGiddy/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Move all files beginning with an uppercase letter to the directory /tmp/u
 * Delete all files ending with ~ in the current working directory
 * Create directories welcome/, welcome/to/ and welcome/to/scool in the current directory.
 Use only two spaces(and lines) in the script
+* List all files and directories of the current directory separated by commas,
+    i.
+Directory names should end swith slash (/) ii.
+Hidden files should be listed
+    iii.
+Listing should be alpha ordered, except for directories . and .. which are listed at the beginning iv.
+Only digits and letters should be sorted